Frequently Asked Questions

 In most cases, if you are being sued because of your work at the university, APU will represent you.
 There are certain exceptions, however, such as when your conduct is knowingly unlawful, grossly negligent, or has only a tenuous connection with your job duties.
 In addition, failure to follow university policies including failure to obtain appropriate legal review or appropriate signature authority for a contract under which the claim arises may also result in personal liability and loss of insurance coverage for the employee(s) involved in the transaction.

-What should I do if I was involved in a car accident in a university vehicle or while
+What should I do if I was involved in a car accident in a university vehicle or while on university business?

 You should report the accident to the local police first, and then your supervisor and the university risk manager at (626) 815-4525 within twenty-four (24) hours.